MSIandCo/MSIandCo/README.md

 * Evaluate and compare existing registration methods on “benchmark” data

 ### How can I get involved?
-Please join the [mailing list](#mailing-lists) and the [next meeting](#next-meeting).
+Please join us at the [next meeting](#next-meeting)!
+You can also join the [mailing list](#mailing-lists) to be kept up-to-date as the project progresses.
 If you have data (MSI data and a complementary imaging modality, e.g. H&E, immunofluorescnce, imaging mass cytometry, ...) that you are willing to share, please consider [sharing it with the community](#sharing-data).

 ### Next meeting
 The next meeting is due to take place on 20/10/2021 at 16:00 CET.